Lithill/Plant-Planner/README.md

 ![Index Page](static/images/readme/my_plants.jpg)

-A clean and unclutered approach was saught, so that the use could easily see the information that they need.
+A clean and unclutered approach was saught, so that the user could easily see the information that they need.

 ![Login Page](static/images/readme/sign-in.jpg)